krishnakumar3044/ag-radius/README.md

 2. Pre-requisites are handled in Dockerfile.
    - Execute `srcDir/build.sh` file - To create Docker image
-   - Execute `srcDir/run.sh` to start a container using the Docker image
+   - Execute `srcDir/run.sh` - To start a container using the Docker image

 3. You will be in /ag-radius directroy
    - Create a directory `build` and go to `build' directory